tektoncd/pipeline/docs/install.md

 start running.
 However, for clusters that use injected sidecars e.g. istio enabling this option can lead to unexpected behavior.

+- `require-git-ssh-secret-known-hosts`: set this flag to `"true"` to require that Git SSH Secrets include a `known_hosts` field.
+This ensures that a git remote server's key is validated before data is accepted from it when authenticating over SSH.
+Secrets that don't include a `known_hosts` will result in the TaskRun failing validation and not running.

 For example:

 ```yaml